gisaia/arlas_playground/docs/docs/tutorials/ais/ais_tutorial.md

 #### Distribution of Vessel type (term)

-We want to observe the distribution of the geopoints number per ship type.
+We want to observe the distribution of the geopoints per ship type.

 The first step is to create a group that we call 'Ship type' (we can configure its icon) and create a widget.